-Risk: SGI fails to change its people, process and technology to become a digital insurer.
+Risk: SGI fails to mature the capabilities required to become a digital insurer.

 Mitigation: Digital insurance transformation uses technology and data to improve business processes and procedures, customer experience, and partner relations.
 SGI intends to use technology to empower its employees and business partners to add value with each customer interaction, and to this end has committed significant business and IT resources to imagine future states of its people, processes and technologies using a disciplined framework.
+To ensure employees and partners are supported and have the training and skills required as roles and responsibilities evolve and we do business differently with our partners, a significant focus has been and will continue to be on building out a comprehensive enterprise-wide change management framework.
 SGI has also stopped all non-critical business enhancements to its current systems.